-Candidate Guide To Writing — The Canadian Patent Agent Examination
+Candidate Guide to Writing the Patent Agent Qualifying Examination

 The Patent Agent Examination is a certification exam designed to assess the candidate's knowledge of the Patent Act, the Patent Rules, patent application drafting, case law and Canadian Intellectual Property Office (CIPO) practices.
 The exam is required in order to practice independently as a patent agent.